Italy's marinas are the best in the Mediterranean because of their proximity to artistic and natural beauty in addition to ultra-modern facilities.

 Just over an hour's drive from Rome is the beautiful marina of Nettuno, a place suspended between the past and the future.
 Embellished by the nearby ancient village, the marina's technical efficiency and natural beauty make it a top ten choice.

-The marina was inaugurated in 1986 and just a few years of life has managed to take its place among the best Italian marinas in the opinion not only of locals but also of international customers.
+The marina of Nettuno was inaugurated in 1986 and just a few years of life has managed to take its place among the best tourist ports in Italy in the opinion not only of locals but also of international customers.
 Since the first year of its establishment, the port of Nettuno has been awarded the Blue Flag every year by the Foundation for Environmental.
 Major sailing regattas are held in its Gulf every year.
 It is also perfect for pleasure boating thanks to its 3 km of quays, 14 piers, 800 berths and the constant assistance of the control tower for manoeuvres in and out of the port.

 Everyone here is beautifully tanned and there are a great many of those odd, mahogany-coloured, bare-chested sailors with earrings and crimson belts, who seem to populate a southern port with the chorus of "Masaniello".